lara-vel-dev/backend-with-golang/the-basics/01-hello-world/README.md

 go run main.go
 ```

 In Go, the entry point to a program has to be a function called main within a package main.
+The `main` package in the Go language contains a main function, which shows that the file is executable.
 Go has a number of built­in functions, such as println, which can be used without reference but we can’t get very far without making use of Go’s standard library.
 The `import` keyword is used to declare the packages that are used by the code in the file.

 > [!IMPORTANT]
 > Go is strict about importing packages.
 It will not compile if you import a package but don’t use it.